 Professor of Law at University of Baltimore School of Law

-Professor Jones Havard is a faculty member at the University of Baltimore School of Law, specializing in financial institutions and banking law.
-She has published extensively on topics related to banking regulation and financial services.
+Cassandra Jones Havard is a Professor of Law at the University of Baltimore School of Law, focusing on financial institutions and banking law.

 Catherine Duryea